davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

 execute as @e[type=minecraft:villager, tag=!done] run tag @s add done
 ```

 This can be done as many times as necessary.
-Whenever a command is a child it's parent is simply prepended.

 **Example:**
 ```mcfunction